mbailey/mbailey.github.io/docs/notes/software/git/aidock/README.md

 To protect against data loss and facilitate audit / recovery:

-- The target directory must be backed up before granting access
+- TARGET_DIR must be backed up before granting access
-- The ASSISTANT must no be able to modify the backup
+- ASSISTANT must no be able to modify the backup

 ### Actions